alnbvy/OxfordPets_Unet/README.md

 ![Encoder](Encoder.png)
 ![Decoder](Decoder.png)

-- The dataset is Oxford Pets - IIT dataset [BBC News Classification](https://www.robots.ox.ac.uk/~vgg/data/pets/).
+- The dataset is [Oxford Pets - IIT dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/).
 This dataset contains pet images, their classes, segmentation masks and head region-of-interest.
 I will only use the images and segmentation masks in this project.
 This dataset is already included in TensorFlow Datasets and we can simply download it.
 The segmentation masks are included in versions 3 and above.
 - The model achieves an accuracy of 85% on the validation set after 15 epochs.
 - I ran the notebook on Arizona State University's supercomputing cluster using two Tesla V100 GPUs.
 The information regarding the GPUs is included at the end of the notebook.